 For cyclically loaded joints, test results have indicated that when no major slip occurs in the joint, fretting fatigue failure usually occurs in the gross section prior to fatigue failure in the net section (Kulak et al., 1987, pp. 116, 117).
 Conversely, when slip occurs in the joints of cyclically loaded connections, failure usually occurs in the net section and the edge of a bolt hole becomes the point of crack initiation (Kulak et al., 1987, pp. 118).
 Therefore, for cyclically loaded joints designed as slip critical, the method used to produce bolt holes (either thermal cutting or drilling) should not influence the ultimate failure load, as failure usually occurs in the gross section when no major slip occurs.

 3.3.1.
-Standard Holes: In the absence of approval by the Engineer of Record for the use of other hole types, standard holes shall be used in all plies of bolted joints.
+Standard Holes: Standard holes are permitted to be used in all plies of bolted joints.